Kate Moss Tries On The Burberry & Vivienne Westwood Collaboration

-Burberry and Vivienne Westwood today unveiled their limited-edition collaborative collection celebrating British style and heritage in a campaign with an eclectic cast that includes the likes of Kate Moss, African-Brit broadcasting trio Sistren, and Westwood herself.
+Burberry and Vivienne Westwood today unveiled their limited-edition collaborative collection which celebrates British style and heritage, in a campaign with an eclectic cast that includes the likes of Kate Moss, African-Brit broadcasting trio Sistren, and Westwood herself.

 Advertisement

-The collection is the first Burberry partnership under Riccardo Tisci, its newly appointed chief creative officer, and is now available online and in select Burberry stores globally, priced from $70.
+The collection is the first Burberry collab under Riccardo Tisci, its newly appointed chief creative officer, and is now available online and in select Burberry stores globally, priced from £55.
+In the UK, it's only available at Burberry's London Regent Street store.

 Advertisement